apache/drill/_docs/query-data/010-query-data-introduction.md

 For example, you have to cast a string `"100"` in a JSON file to an integer in order to apply a math function or an aggregate function.

-Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types, as described in section "[CONVERT_TO and CONVERT_FROM Usage Notes](/docs/data-type-conversion/#convert_to-and-convert_from-usage-notes)".
+To query HBase data using Drill, convert every column of an HBase table to/from byte arrays from/to an SQL data type as described in the section ["Querying HBase"]({{ site.baseurl}}/docs/querying-hbase/).
+Use [CONVERT_TO or CONVERT_FROM]({{ site.baseurl }}/docs//data-type-conversion/#convert_to-and-convert_from) functions to perform conversions of HBase data.

 ## Troubleshooting Queries